madetech/blog/posts/composability_vs_inheritence.md

 these simple composable units are put together, or composed, they perform business requirements.

+Our first piece of the puzzle is our BankAccount object:

 ``` ruby
 class BankAccount < Struct.new(:balance)
 end
 ```

-Our first piece of the puzzle is our BankAccount object.
-It is a struct that has one field, `#balance`.
-This class' role is to store the `BankAccount`'s balance.
+Here we have a class that has one field, `#balance`.
+This class' only role is to store the `BankAccount`'s balance.

+The next two pieces are the `Withdrawer` and `Depositor`:

 ``` ruby
 class Withdrawer